-Because of the principle of equivalence and causality there exists one system of coordinates in which locally the metric is constant and the connection is vanishing so that the whole connection is negligible and the covariant derivative is the partial derivative calculated with respect to the spacetime position that is expressed as in the ordinary circumstance of macroscopic situations.
+Because of the causality and equivalence principle, there exists one system of coordinates in which locally the metric is constant and the connection vanishes so that the whole connection is negligible and therefore the covariant derivative is the partial derivative calculated with respect to the spacetime position that is expressed as in the ordinary circumstance of macroscopic situations.